Edna Mahan Correctional Facility for Women

 Edna Mahan Correctional Facility for Women (formerly the Clinton Correctional Facility for Women) is a prison facility for women of the state of New Jersey Department of Corrections, located in Union Township, Hunterdon County, New Jersey, near Clinton.
 Its official abbreviation is EMCFW.
 The facility was named for Edna Mahan (b.
 1900, pronounced Mann), one of the first female correctional superintendents in the U.S.

 The current administrator is William Hauck; he has served in that position for four years.
 As of February 2009, the prison held 950 inmates in maximum, medium, and minimum security sections.
 As of June 2021, the prison housed 378 inmates.
 According to the New Jersey Department of Corrections, Edna Mahan "provides custody and treatment programs for female offenders ages 16 and older.
 The facility features the Puppies Behind Bars program, in which inmates train guide dogs for the blind, among other unique ventures.
 EMCFW has a drug and alcohol treatment unit as well as Bureau of State Use Industries shops specializing in clothing and tele-response/data entry."

-Escape
+History

+Before the facility opened, female offenders in New Jersey were held in their own wing at Trenton State Prison.
+In 1911, the New Jersey Legislature approved the usage of funds to purchase a 400-acre farm outside of the town of Clinton for use as a reformatory solely for women.
+The new facility would open two years later, in 1913, as the New Jersey State Reformatory for Women, also known as Clinton Farms.
+The property originally contained three farmhouses, barns and other outbuildings, with security enhancements such as window girllings and locks being made to the farmhouses in order to accommodate inmates.

+In 1928, Edna Mahan became superintendent of Clinton Farms, becoming one of the first women in the country to lead a prison.
+Mahan, a staunch reformer, oversaw numerous changes to the structure of how the prison ran.
+The facility had minimal security barriers.
+There was no security fencing that enclosed the property, and Mahan ordered the removal of bars from buildings.
+In addition, a number of privileges were offered to well-behaved inmates, such as the ability to free-roam the property as well as day parole.
+Entertainment options were also provided.
+During this time, Edna Mahan also oversaw the integration of black and white prisoners into the same accommodations.

+During Mahan's tenure as superintendent the facility continued to expand.
+In 1962, the Center Building was refitted into a maximum-security unit after a group of four women broke into the building and vandalized numerous fixtures.
+Two years later, a bond referendum was approved by voters which provided funds for the construction of six new buildings, including an entirely new maximum-security building.
+Edna Mahan served as superintendent until her death in 1968, and was buried on the property.
+The Clinton Correctional Facility for Women was renamed in honor of her in 1987 by the New Jersey General Assembly.